observatorycontrolsystem/observatorycontrolsystem.github.io/integration/data_flow.md

 * **RetryError** - Exception that is raised when an error happens that can be retried.
 * **BackoffRetryError** - Exception that is raised when an error happens that can be retried with an expontential backoff.
 For example, networking latency errors that may succeed at a later time.
-* **NonFatalDoNotRetryError** - Exception that is raised when an error happens that should not be retried and is also not a fatal condition.
 * **DoNotRetryError** - Exception that is raised when an error happens that will undoubtedly repeat if called again.
 The task should not be retried.
+* **NonFatalDoNotRetryError** - Exception that is raised when an error happens that should not be retried and is also not a fatal condition. _This is different from the DoNotRetryError as it indicates the failure wasn't a fatal issue in the ingestion of an image (e.g. file doesn't exist on disk or Astropy exception raised), but rather indicates an error such as the file already existing in the filestore._

 Handling these errors and retrying ingestion if appropriate will increase the robustness of an observatory's data product flow.
 Appropriate retry logic combined with queueing infrastructure leads to a system which is fault-tolerant and able to recover easily from intermittent service outages.